kgdunn/matlab-R-tutorial/python-matlab-tutorial/python-matlab-tutorial.rst

 Mac users
 ^^^^^^^^^^^

-This tutorial step assumes that you have :ref:`already installed` Enthought's Python distribution.
+This tutorial step assumes that you have :ref:`already installed <matpy-mac-linux-install>` Enthought's Python distribution.

 #.
 Start the **Terminal** program, which will bring up a command window.